criteo/kafka-sharp/README.md

 mechanism for keys/values).

 When consuming messages, the `FetchMessageMaxBytes` configuration option can help limit the maximum amount of data retrieved in consumer operations.
+Also the `MessageReceived` event is always emitted from one thread at a time and until the subscribers return the consumer will not perform any operation.
+You can take advantage of that to effectively throttle the consumer.

 ### Threading